Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-12.md

   - Samples - Take a look at the sample and pay attention to the html structure and the class names.
 Usually there is a parent element with a class name and the children style themselves to look like a group.
 In both Foundation and Bootstrap the parent is a `div` and the children are `a` tags.
 Styles can be display inline-block, background color, color.
 Bootstrap styles the border radius of the first and last children.
     - https://foundation.zurb.com/sites/docs/button-group.html
     - https://getbootstrap.com/docs/4.3/components/button-group/
-- **Card** Cards are content conmtainers.
+- **Card** Cards are content containers.
 They are usually set apart from other elements with a border.
 A card might have a text, and a picture, and a button, or might only be some of these.
   - Samples - Look at the mark up in the samples.
 Usually it's just a div with a class name.
 Styles might be border, display:flex, flex direction column, and maybe a background color.
 Card's might want overflow hidden also.
     - https://getbootstrap.com/docs/4.3/components/card/
     - https://foundation.zurb.com/sites/docs/card.html